Narrator: Peter Abbott

 Abbott: This was a little bit later, but we used to take trips to Milwaukee, Lucy Cooper, and I, who was my girlfriend at the time.

 We used to come up to Milwaukee to participate in the marches.
 Father Groppi’s marches.
 After I got here, those were over.
 But I got, became friends with Dismas Becker (1936-2010) who had, had been a participant in those marches and was another priest, in fact.
 Although he left the priesthood like Father Groppi did and got married, like Groppi did.
 But at the time he was not only he became leader of the Welfare Rights Movement and was in Madison, led them the, the take over the state capital in Madison.
 Got beaten by police.
 And well, and he was one of the people I most admired in Milwaukee.
-He later moved on to electoral politics and became the majority leader for the Democrats in the State Assembly and was a member of DSAC at the time, and DSA, what we know as DSA now when it merged with NAM, The New America Movement.
+He later moved on to electoral politics and became the majority leader for the Democrats in the State Assembly and was a member of DSOC [Democratic Socialist Organizing Committee] at the time, and DSA, what we know as DSA now when it merged with NAM, the New American Movement.
 And it was great to have a majority leader of the state assembly as a member of our local socialist group here.

 Tortorice: Especially one that had taken it over at one time.
 That’s extraordinary.